 \section{Introduction}

-Given a query image, the goal of an image retrieval system is to find the best matching cancidates from the database.
-Image retrieval has long been studied and has paved the foundation for many computer vision applications, including face recognition \cite{cheng2019modified}, large scale image classification \cite{warburg2021bayesian} and person re-identification \cite{yao2019deep}.
+Given a query image and a database, an image retrieval system selects the best matching candidates from the database.
+Image retrieval serves as the foundation for many computer vision applications, including face recognition \cite{cheng2019modified}, large-scale image classification \cite{warburg2021bayesian}, and person re-identification \cite{yao2019deep}.

-Image retrieval works by representing each image as a vector in a high dimensional space and finding the nearest neighbors of the query image in the database.
-Discriminative image representations are crucial for this process.
-Massive research has been devoted to improving the representation power of image features, spanning from early hand-crafted features to nowadays deep learning based ones.
-However, like any deep learning based methods, current image retrieval systems are data-driven and hard to explain, rendering them potentially unreliable due to limited training data and model complexity.
+An image retrieval system typically works by first representing each query image as a vector in a high-dimensional space and then finding the nearest neighbors of the query image in a database.
+It is not surprising that building discriminative image representations is crucial, and for this reason massive research has been devoted to improving the representations of image features, spanning from early hand-crafted features to nowadays deep learning-based ones \cite{dubey2022a}.
+Nevertheless, like other deep learning-based applications, current image retrieval systems are black-box and data-driven, which renders them potentially unreliable due to limited training data and high model complexity.

-Reliability is crucial for many applications, such as self-driving and medical diagnosis.
-In addition to accurate predictions, it is important to be aware of any potential risks associated with the prediction.
-For example, rather than solely identifying the best-matching candidates from the dieaseas databases, a medical practioner would want a cluster of retrieval results with a specific level of reliability, say 90\%, before making a diagnosis.
-Conventional image retrieval system are inadequate for these tasks as they do not offer any measure of reliability.
+Meanwhile, reliability is essential for safety-critical applications ranging from autonomous driving to medical diagnosis, where it is vital to be aware of potential risks associated with the predictions.
+In the field of medical diagnosis, for instance, the user needs more than just a list of the best-matching candidates from disease databases.
+Instead, what they prefer or require is a cluster of retrieval results (or a retrieval set) with a specific level of risk, before concluding a diagnosis.
+The risk is defined as the probability of the retrieval set missing all true nearest neighbors of the query sample.
+See \cref{sec_risk_notion} for a formal definition.
+Conventional image retrieval systems are inadequate for these tasks as they do not provide any measure for risk control.